videlalvaro/videlalvaro.github.io/_posts/2014-08-27-some-papers-and-an-interesting-book.md

 ---
 layout: post
-title: Replication Techniques: some papers and an interesting book.
+title: Replication Techniques - some papers and an interesting book.
 ---

 # {{page.title}} #